Fadlianas/stopwatch/README.md

-small stopwatch using react js , and some html and css
+stopwatch using react js , and some html and css

 my first react project ever